-- ITL Transition: Existing legacy interconnector agreements which reference ITLs are expected to be updated to NTCs to be consistent with this methodology. - Trade and Co-operation Agreement Transition (TCA): NTC restrictions shall be used in parallel to the development of the Capacity Calculation arrangements envisaged within the TCA.
+- ITL Transition: Once this methodology has been approved, any existing interconnector agreements which use ITLs will be changed to be consistent with this methodology.
+The summarised differences between ITLs and NTCs are: a NTC restriction has the ability to curtail allocated and nominated capacities as described previously in this methodology, whereas ITLs can only limit the unallocated capacity; and, there is no compensation associated with ITLs. - Trade and Co-operation Agreement Transition (TCA): NTC restrictions shall be used in parallel to the development of the Capacity Calculation arrangements envisaged within the TCA.
 This document shall be revisited, if needed, following the finalisation of the Day-ahead and Intraday Capacity Calculation technical procedure(s). - Loose Volume Coupling: As part of the TCA a new Day-ahead auction is being developed.
 It is expected that this will result in a form of implicit coupling being implemented.
 As described above, for implicit auctions the best approach is to re-run the new algorithm, with and without NTC limits to determine if the interconnectors gain or lose congestion income.